dhafin79/dhafin79/README.md

 > **Product Segmentation Analysis at NOJ Coffee using RFM Analysis and K-Means Clustering**

 The research involves processing transaction data, preparing datasets, calculating **Recency, Frequency, and Monetary (RFM)** values, applying **K-Means Clustering**, and visualizing the resulting product segments.

+The results of this research are presented through the **[Dashboard NOJ Coffee](https://github.com/dhafin79/Dashboard-NOJCoffee)** project, an interactive Streamlit app for exploring the segmentation output.

 **Areas I'm exploring:**